jjvanzon/JJs-Reference-Architecture/Practices and Principles.md

 ### Open/Closed Principe (SOLID)

-“Open for extension, closed for modification.” is one of the SOLID software design principles.
+“Open for extension, closed for modification." is one of the SOLID software design principles.

 This is my personal take on it, and I am very sceptical about this principle.
 And I am not alone.
 I think it is outdated, like the waterfall method, or only works in theory, but is not practical at all.
 It sounds like people that believe in this principle are blindly following some authority, without having an opinion of their own.